nathell/sunflower/README.md

 Building it
 -----------

-Sunflower is written in Clojure, using Leiningen.
+Sunflower is written in Clojure and is buildable using Leiningen.
 Just say

     lein uberjar

 to produce a standalone jar.
+You will need to have flyingsaucer.jar in your local Maven repository; get the jar from [Flying Saucer's site] and do something along the lines of:

+    mvn install:install-file -DgroupId=flyingsaucer -DartifactId=flyingsaucer -Dversion=8.0 -Dfile=flyingsaucer.jar -DgeneratePom=true -Dpackaging=jar

 Name and author
 ---------------